 In the long term, the tactic could backfire.
-Decreased scepticism about outlandish conspiracy theories could lead people to investigate DG, or take Mythos revelations more seriously.
+Authority figures promoting conspiracy theories could lead people to investigate DG or take Mythos revelations more seriously.
 More problematically, decreased political engagement is the work and goal of some of DG's enemies.
 In effect, DG would be threatening to turn sides.
 The natural dramatic arc of the subplot would be for the player characters to realize the danger and resist further temptation.

 On 2016-12-11, I went to the Delta Green Mailing List (DGML) to float my idea.
 I got some good input: